This post may contain affiliate links. Please read our disclosure policy.

-cauliflower au gratin served in a casserole dish
+Serving of cauliflower au gratin served on a white round plate.

 See recipe card below this post for ingredient quantities and full instructions.